 - Performance testing: Make sure the app is responsive under different loads.

-- Usability testing: Collect feedback on the user interface and experience to detect any confusion or friction.
+- Usability testing: Collect feedback on the user interface and experience to identify any points of confusion or friction.

 9. Launch and Iterate